tjmisko/tjmisko.github.io/_about/what-i-do.md

 layout: post
 ---
 ## My Mission

-I am passionate about building systems within which data can be used to answer questions and improve people's lives.
+I am passionate about building systems within which data and technology can be used to help people answer questions and make better decisions.
+I firmly hold that there is no one approach to take in achieving this goal.
+I strive to bring data science, software engineering, economics, philosophy, cognitive science, and good old-fashioned empathy for humans and their stories into productive conversation.

 ## My Values
+* *Collaboration and conversation*:
+* *Open-mindedness*: For collaboration to yield fruitful results, .
+Defensiveness is our natural reaction.
+* *Abstraction and Grounding*:

+## Technology, People, and Society

+How do people make decisions?

 ## The Extraordinary Promise and Pernicious Seduction of Data